aspirin, butalbital, caffeine, and codeine (cont.)

 IN THIS ARTICLE

-- What is aspirin, butalbital, caffeine, and codeine (Fiorinal with Codeine)?
+- What is aspirin, butalbital, caffeine, and codeine (Ascomp with Codeine, Fiorinal with Codeine)?

-- What happens if I miss a dose (Fiorinal with Codeine)?
+- What happens if I miss a dose (Ascomp with Codeine, Fiorinal with Codeine)?

-- What happens if I overdose (Fiorinal with Codeine)?
+- What happens if I overdose (Ascomp with Codeine, Fiorinal with Codeine)?

-- What other drugs will affect aspirin, butalbital, caffeine, and codeine (Fiorinal with Codeine)?
+- What other drugs will affect aspirin, butalbital, caffeine, and codeine (Ascomp with Codeine, Fiorinal with Codeine)?

 - Where can I get more information?

-What happens if I miss a dose (Fiorinal with Codeine)?
+What happens if I miss a dose (Ascomp with Codeine, Fiorinal with Codeine)?

-Since aspirin, butalbital, caffeine, and codeine is taken as needed, you may not be on a dosing schedule.
+Since this medication is taken as needed, you may not be on a dosing schedule.
 If you are taking the medication regularly, take the missed dose as soon as you remember.
-If it is almost time for the next dose, skip the missed dose and wait until your next regularly scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip the missed dose if it is almost time for your next scheduled dose.
+Do not take extra medicine to make up the missed dose.

-What happens if I overdose (Fiorinal with Codeine)?
+What happens if I overdose (Ascomp with Codeine, Fiorinal with Codeine)?

 Overdose symptoms may include extreme drowsiness or insomnia, restless feeling, tremors, fast heart rate, pinpoint pupils, nausea, vomiting, dark urine, jaundice (yellowing of the skin or eyes), confusion, ringing in your ears, fainting, weak pulse, seizure (convulsions), blue lips, shallow breathing, or no breathing.

-What other drugs will affect aspirin, butalbital, caffeine, and codeine (Fiorinal with Codeine)?
+What other drugs will affect aspirin, butalbital, caffeine, and codeine (Ascomp with Codeine, Fiorinal with Codeine)?

-Before taking this medicine, tell your doctor if you regularly use other medicines that make you sleepy (such as cold or allergy medicine, sedatives, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression, or anxiety).
+Before using this medication, tell your doctor if you regularly use other medicines that make you sleepy (such as cold or allergy medicine, sedatives, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression, or anxiety).
 They can add to sleepiness caused by butalbital or codeine.

 - ciprofloxacin (Cipro);

-There may be other drugs not listed that can affect aspirin, butalbital, caffeine, and codeine.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with aspirin, butalbital, caffeine, and codeine.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Where can I get more information?

-Your pharmacist can provide more information about this medication.
+Your pharmacist can provide more information about aspirin, butalbital, caffeine, and codeine.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.